Blog / Google Slides Activities: 8 Fun Ideas for Biology Lessons

 A mitosis Google Slides activity where students are asked to drag and drop chromosomes and other pieces to model the metaphase stage of mitosis.

-Drag-and-drop activities can be created for multiple concepts and topics.
-For example, they can be used to create models of various biological diagrams.
+We can create drag-and-drop activities for multiple concepts and topics.
+For example, we can use them to create models of various biological diagrams.

 The picture below shows a drag-and-drop activity where students build and label DNA and RNA nucleotides.